[?] Subscribe To This Site

 • cch1 (or ch for Himalayan) - Himalayan.
 Limits coloration to the ‘points’ of a rabbit (nose, ears, tail and feet), and is temperature sensitive.
 Instead of shading in the fur, the himalayan-marked rabbit has snow-white fur, color at the points only, and red eyes.

 • c - (albino) - red-eyed white.
 A red-eyed-white (REW) rabbit has no color at all.
+It is snow white with red eyes.
 BUT: don’t forget that under the white coat, the rabbit still carries plenty of coding for color.
-The two copies of the ‘c’ gene simply eliminates the expression of those genes.
+The two copies of the ‘c’ gene simply eliminate the expression of those genes.

-Despite carrying all the agouti genes, all you'll see is a Red-Eyed-White, because the 'cc' squelches any color expression.
-He’s still got the AA, BB, DD and EE under the white; breed him with anything other than another REW, and you’ll start discovering the mysteries under that snow-white coat.
+Despite carrying all the agouti and other color genes, all you'll see is a Red-Eyed-White (REW), because the 'cc' squelches any color expression.
+He still has the AA, BB, DD and EE under the white; breed him with anything other than another REW, and you’ll start discovering the mysteries under that snow-white coat.

 Because ‘c’ is completely recessive, you can KNOW that both parents of a REW carry at least one ‘c,’ even if they are fully colored.